Poetry, Creative Writing, Contemporary Art, Queer Cultures, Medicine, Psychiatry, Cultural Anthropology.

 Slavery and Abolition, Haiti, France, Legal History, American Criminal Justice.

 Affiliate Professor.
-M. Taylor Pyne Emerita Professor of French at Princeton University
+M. Taylor Pyne Emerita Professor of French.
+Princeton University

 European Enlightenment, French Literature, Science Fiction & Science, Cultural History.